FlipsideCrypto/solana-models/README.md

 ) }}
 ```

 By default, model tags are not pushed to snowflake on each load.
-You can push a tag update for a model by specifying the `UPDATE_SNOWFLAKE_TAGS` project variable during a run.
+You can push a tag update for a model by specifying the `UPDATE_SNOWFLAKE_TAGS` project variable during a run.  **All views MUST be run with this setting otherwise the existing tags will be erased because DBT is re-creating the view each time it runs.**

 ```
 dbt run --var '{"UPDATE_SNOWFLAKE_TAGS":True}' -s models/core/core__fact_swaps.sql